-The underwriters have advised us that they propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus supplement and to certain other Financial Industry Regulatory Authority (FINRA) members at that price less a concession not in excess of \$0.20934 per share.
+The underwriters have advised us that they propose initially to offer the Notes to the public at the public offering price on the cover page of this prospectus supplement and to certain other Financial Industry Regulatory Authority (FINRA) members at that price less a concession not in excess of 1.00% of the aggregate principal amount of the Notes.
+The underwriters may allow, and the dealers may again allow, a discount not in excess of 0.25% of the aggregate principal amount of the Notes to other dealers.
 After the public offering, the public offering price, concession and discount may be changed.
-No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus supplement.

-The following table shows the per share and total underwriting discounts and commissions we will pay to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 1,275,000 shares.
+The following table shows the per Note and total underwriting discounts and commissions we will pay to the underwriters.

+Per Note Total

-Per Share Without Option With Option Public offering price \$11.6300 \$ 98,855,000 \$113,683,250 Underwriting discount \$ 0.3489 \$ 2,965,650 \$ 3,410,498 Proceeds to PennantPark Investment Corporation (before offering expenses of \$500,000) \$11.2811 \$ 95,889,350 \$110,272,752
+Public offering price 99.905% \$249,762,500

+Underwriting discount 1.500% \$ 3,750,000

+Proceeds to PennantPark Investment (before offering expenses of \$500,000) 98.405% \$246,012,500